Aelstraz/GPU-Compute/README.md

 # GPU Compute (Unity)
 GPU Compute provides an easy way to setup & execute GPU compute shaders in Unity.

-Create and manage buffers, track GPU memory usage & execution time, automatically calculate thread group sizes & buffer strides- all in one class.
+- Reduces the amount of code and complexity to execute a compute shader
+- Create, edit and read buffers easily (buffer strides & lengths are calculated automatically)
+- Automatically calculate optimal GPU thread group sizes for your workload
+- Asynchronous execution
+- Track GPU memory usage
+- Track compute execution time
+- Centralized in a single class

 ### Importing/Installing:
 Simply add the entire folder into your projects Assets folder.